freezer333/biotools/README.md

 A similar URL strategy is used for genes as well.

 ## Serving specific mRNA or Genes by id/accession number
-For mrna and genes, you can specifiy precisely which record you want to retreive by specifying the accession number for mrna, or the gene id for genes
+For mrna and genes, you can specify precisely which record you want to retreive by specifying the accession number for mrna, or the gene id for genes

 ```
 http://localhost:3000/mrna/:accession